yiyiliao/deep_marching_cubes/README.md

 ## 3D Shape Prediction from Point Cloud

-Here are some scripts in the `marching_cube` folder for reimplementing our 3D shape prediction experiments.
+There are some scripts in the `marching_cube` folder for reimplementing our 3D shape prediction experiments.

 ### Train